QBeukelman/TomTom-Hackathon-2022/README.md

 After neumerous stebacks installation of the provided `IVI Service` for Android, our team decided to implement our example with Swift.
 We completed the following tasks:

-- Query the native iOS calander for a string contining calander event locations.
+- Query the native iOS calander for a string containing calander event locations.
 - Access the GeoCoding API with a http GET reques, returning geo-coordinates.
 - Display these locations on the map.
 - Create a possible structure for a new API for third parties to add PPOIs.